2 km one way

 The track starts at the Whangarei District Council reserve, by the cave's entrance, off Waipū Caves Road.
 There is a large flat area suitable for picnics and a Whangārei District Council administered public toilet at this point.

-Note: the entrance to the caves is directly across the Council Reserve before the track starts.
+Note: this track does not lead to Waipū Caves.
+The entrance to the caves is directly across the Council Reserve before the track starts.

 Look across the large flat grassed area for the orange post, which indicates the start of the track.
 Cross the large concrete culvert and start climbing your way out of the Waipū Caves valley.